greendinosaur/design_chat/README.md

 ALLOWED_USERS=[an array of user names] e.g ["MoonStar", "BrightLight"] OPENAI_API_KEY="API KEY"
 TOGGLE_API_ON=true

+#optional variables
+OPENAI_API_MODEL = "gpt-3.5-turbo-16k" # if not specified, default value "gpt-3.5-turbo-16k" will be used as model name
+TOKEN_LIMIT = 15700 # # if not specified, default value 15700 will be used
 ```

 Register for an [OpenAI](https://openai.com/) account in order to create an API access key